smartcontractkit/x402-cre-price-alerts/book/src/bonus/prompting-typescript.md

   - Receive `runtime` and an optional payload
   - Initialize clients locally (e.g. `new cre.capabilities.EVMClient(...)`, `new cre.capabilities.HTTPClient()`)
-  - Perform Capabilitycalls, in parallel when safe and supported
+  - Perform Capability calls, in parallel when safe and supported
   - Await consensus-verified results using `.result()`
   - Transform results into a small, well-defined return object